Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Further details → Order online

 This thesis examines the implementation of the EWC Directive under German, Austrian and Swedish labour law.
-The author deals in particular with the question of how a European works council can gain its participation rights, using provisional legal protection and intervention, according to each respective national labour law.
-The current training in the field of high court law, in conformity with the Directive, is also described clearly in this work.
+The author deals in particular with the question of how a European works council can gain its participation rights, using temporary injunction as well as correction and discontinuance claim, according to each respective national labour law.
+The current continuing revolution in the field of high court law, in conformity with the Directive, is also described clearly in this work.
 As the revision of the EWC Directive in Brussels is not progressing at present, it is particularly important for the EWC to exploit all legal possibilities already in existence.
+The book is only available in German.

 Lars Hinrichs